Last Updated on

 And I’m not one to bathe you with false hope – it takes real work to get yourself to a point where you’re bringing in real, life-changing passive income.

-In another worrisome scenario, we have ideas everywhere that are outdated – ideas that might have worked in 2005 but aren’t as relevant today.
+We have ideas everywhere that are outdated – ideas that might have worked in 2005 but aren’t as relevant today.

 Not ideas from 2005, but plans on how to create a five-figure/month blog that launched just this year.